 In short, there is no substitute for reading your policy and your renewal declarations carefully.
-Whenever you are unclear about your policy, you need to contact your agent, broker, or company for clarification in writing.
+Whenever you are uncertain about your policy, you need to contact your agent, broker, or company for clarification in writing.
 Discovering after a loss that you did not have the right coverage is not a situation you want to experience.

 For more detailed information on residential claims, please see the CDI’s Residential Property Claims Guide.
 This brochure helps you navigate the claims process and discusses hot topics such as water damage, mold, and replacement cost.

 Remember, if you only shop by comparing prices only and not by comparing coverage, you are doing yourself a disservice.
 Your home is one of the most important purchases you will make.
 Take the time to get the facts straight before you purchase homeowners insurance.
 It may be one of the best decisions you make for yourself and your family.

-If you are unable to find an insurance company that will sell you a homeowners or renters policy because you do not meet their eligibility requirements, or if you cannot find certain coverage, such as fire or flood insurance, you can turn to special insurance programs.
+If you are unable to find an insurance company that will sell you a homeowners or renters policy because you do not meet their eligibility requirements, or if you cannot find certain coverage, such as fire or flood insurance, there are special insurance programs you should consider.
 They include:

 The FAIR Plan is an association of all property insurers licensed to conduct business in California.
 It is designed to make property insurance more readily available to people who have difficulty obtaining it from private insurers because their property is considered “high risk.”

 The FAIR Plan offers a standard fire insurance policy for both the structure and contents.
 This is a basic property policy that has coverage limitations.
 No coverage is provided for liability or coverage for other perils such as burglary.
 Read the policy carefully for a detailed description of coverages.
-A "wrap around" policy or other supplemental coverage offered by private insurers should also be considered when purchasing a FAIR Plan policy.
+An “Excess” or “Differences in conditions” policy or other supplemental coverage offered by private insurers should also be considered when purchasing a FAIR Plan policy.
 Be sure to discuss these coverages with your agent or broker.